 “Someone once said, go too far from home and you will lose your roots.
 Kill too many people and you will forget yourself.
 If you die in battle, your life will sink into the ground like rain and vanish without a trace.
 If at that time, you fall in love with someone, hope will blossom again from the earth and embrace life with passion.
 Wentai, thank you.”

-She's a social-political activist and a leader in the feminist movement.
-She founded of "Ms" magazine and Women's Action Alliance information center.
+She’s a social-political activist and a leader of the feminist movement.
+She founded “Ms” magazine and Women’s Action Alliance information center.

 On letting go of the familiar and embracing growth:

 “The art of life is not controlling what happens to us but using what happens to us.”

 “The first problem for all of us, men and women, is not to learn but to unlearn.”

 “Once we give up searching for approval we often find it easier to earn respect.”